Bagpipes, Funerals, and Coronavirus Updates

 were eliminated altogether because of difficulties in disinfecting the chairs.
 This practice continues to be observed.
 Some families are

 Funeral homes are offering livestream video of services, or recordings for distribution.

 In March, the Veterans Administration announced the rendering of military funeral honors suspended for the duration of the viral

 crisis.
 The VA states families will be able to schedule military committal services at later dates after the epidemic has subsided.

 A great alternative to piping at funeral services is 1st conducting the funeral service within current limitations.
 Then scheduling me to pipe

-the threat from the epidemic has passed.
-I have clients who already have done exactly that and are very pleased to know that
+at a memorial service in the near future when the threat has passed.
+I have clients who already have done that and were quite pleased to

-option is available.
+know that alternative is available.